The Leaning Tower of Pisa. The Eiffel Tower. The Colosseum. The Louvre.

 Pisa’s location is perfect so originally I was very excited to visit.
-Training in from Montecatini was easy.
+Training in from my hotel in Montecatini, just outside Florence, was easy.
 There were billboards for McDonald’s everywhere – either Italians love McDonald’s (doubtful) or American’s choose to eat McDonald’s instead of authentic Italian food.
 Boo!
 (This won’t be my last mention of McDonald’s, unfortunately).

 The walk towards Pisa from S. Rossore was easy.
 But then we found the crowd.
 A gigantic blob of tourist groups speaking every language under the sun.
 We were quickly absorbed by large herds of people following a leader holding a stick, or a sign, or a bright umbrella.
 Almost everyone was in a tour group, except us.